 |Special features||PayPal.me shareable links||Integration with other Google services||Quick transfers to banks||No need to set up an account||Automatically available in iOS|

-As previously mentioned, PayPal is perhaps the best-known of these services, and for good reason.
+As previously mentioned, PayPal is perhaps the best known of these services — though that has been changing in recent years.
 PayPal has long been the go-to for online shopping, and the fact that it can be used to transfer money between friends is simply a bonus.

 PayPal’s interface is extremely easy to use, largely thanks to a major redesign.
 Simply open up your PayPal account, press the “send money” button, and follow the instructions — it only takes a few seconds to send money.
 The PayPal.me initiative has made sending money even easier.
 If you have your friend’s PayPal.me link, simply follow the link and enter how much you want to pay them.

-One advantage is that PayPal allows the largest transactions of the bunch.
+One advantage is that PayPal allows the largest transactions of the bunch, tied with Apple Pay Cash and Google Pay.
 Using PayPal, you can transfer up to a hefty $10,000.
 Most people won’t need that — but it’s nice to have in case you do.

-Google Pay is one of the cheapest services on the list — there are no fees to use debit cards or make bank transfers, though you will pay a 2.9 percent fee for credit cards.
-It can transfer almost as much money as PayPal, with the maximum amount per transaction set at $9,999.
+Google Pay is one of the cheapest services on the list — there are no fees to use debit cards or make bank transfers, though you will pay a 2.9% fee for credit cards.
+It can transfer as much money as PayPal, with the maximum amount per transaction set at $10,000.